dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 Macroscopically, technology's effect on information diffusion produced viral sociocultural transformation, often with political or economic consequences.
-Writing developed once and never forgotten.
-Religious systems petrified on exposure to clay tablets, gradually locking these ephemeral systems of thought into place.
+Writing developed once and was never forgotten.
+The more a mythos the more calcified it became.
+Religious systems gradually petrified upon exposure to clay tablets, locking these ephemeral systems of thought into place.
 The printing press democratized writing, effectively seizing it from the priest class by undermining the economics that enabled tight control.

 Prior to the printing press, the narrow spectrum of available info fluctuated perpetually.
 Rationalism wasn't even a fleeting dream at this point.
 All written records were copied manually.
-Accumulation of writing was roughly bounded by the literate population, a kind of abstract membrane whose size also loosely correlated to a population's permeability to written records.
+Accumulation of writing was roughly bounded by the literate population, which can be conceived as a kind of abstract membrane whose size also loosely correlated to a population's permeability to written records.
 Copies more numerous and accessible resulted in more frequently amplified information.
 If the work wasn't financed by the church or state, the information's TTL drastically plummeted.

 <a name="with-2-0-knowledge-upgrades-its-ttl" />